hashchange/backbone.select/readme.md

 (Yes, the name is inconsistent with the `_picky` prefix convention.
 But it sneaked in long ago, along with a comment in the source saying it is a reliable part of the API, so it stays.)

+#### Internal flags

+##### `_silentLocally`

+You can pass the flag `_silentLocally: true` in the options of a `select()` or `deselect()` call.
+It acts like `silent`, except that events are silenced only for the model or collection on which `select()` or `deselect()` has been called.
+In addition, events are silenced only for the call itself, not secondary ones.

+Let's clarify the effect of the `_silentLocally` flag in practical terms:

+- If you use the flag for a call on a collection, it doesn't silence the events fired by the model.
+It also doesn't silence the events fired by other collections sharing the model.
+- If the flag is used on a model, collection events go ahead unsilenced.
+- If you select a model in a Select.One collection and it leads to another model being deselected, only the `select:one` event is silenced, but not the (secondary) `deselect:one` event.
+- If you use the flag on a collection, only the collection events themselves are silenced (e.g. `select:one`, `deselect:one` for a Select.One collection).
+The model events `selected`, `deselected` continue to bubble up to the collection and can be observed on it.
+- However, if you use the flag on a model, the `selected` and `deselected` events aren't just silenced the on the model itself, but also on the collection.
+They aren't fired on the model, so they don't bubble up.

 ## Build process and tests

 If you'd like to fix, customize or otherwise improve the project: here are your tools.